Comic Michelle Wolf Responds To Backlash: 'I'm Glad I Stuck To My Guns'

 It's a large ballroom.
 The audience isn't miked so ... the laughs aren't very audible in general.
 But it's also ... formal [and] people don't laugh as much when they're dressed up.
 There's round tables and people are eating or drinking, so by the virtue of a round table, people are partially turned away from you.

-And it's televised and there are all these people that may or may not be able to show genuine reactions and so [some audience members are] constantly thinking, 'I need to react in a way that will come off well on TV.' ...
+And it's televised and there are all these people that may or may not be able to show genuine reactions and so [some audience members are] constantly thinking, "I need to react in a way that will come off well on TV." ...
 [That laughing would] make them look partisan or make them look like they're laughing at someone they shouldn't be laughing at.

 On whether the organizers knew her work

-I think sometimes they look at a woman and they think 'Oh, she'll be nice,' and if you've seen any of my comedy you know that I don't — I'm not.
+I think sometimes they look at a woman and they think "Oh, she'll be nice," and if you've seen any of my comedy you know that I don't — I'm not.
 I don't pull punches.
 I'm not afraid to talk about things.
 And I don't think they expected that from me.
 I think they still have preconceived notions of how women will present themselves and I don't fit in that box.

 On having more liberty to make fun of women because she's a woman

-Note: Editor's note: This interview contains language that some readers may find offensive.